unravelin/ravelinjs/README.md

 npm install ravelinjs@1
 ```

-You can then import the desired bundle within the ravelinjs library.
+You can then import the desired bundle within the RavelinJS library.
 For
 example, to load the core+track bundle using `require` is:

 ```js